 A key way to make your Social Security checks bigger is by delaying starting to collect those benefits.
 Here's a look at why you might want to delay -- and also why you might want to start collecting early.

 Continue Reading Below

-Another reason to delay starting to collect Social Security is that you can make your ultimate checks bigger that way.
+You're eligible to receive your full Social Security benefits at your "full" retirement age, which is specified by the Social Security Administration (SSA).
+For most of us, it's 66, 67, or somewhere in between.
+You can start collecting as early as age 62, though, and as late as age 70.
 For every year beyond your full retirement age that you delay starting to collect Social Security, your benefits will grow by about 8%.
-Delay from age 67 to 70 and your checks will be about 24% bigger.
-If your full benefits would have been $2,000 per month, they would grow to $2,480 -- that's a meaningful difference of $5,760 over a year.
-This strategy will only make sense in some situations, though.
+Delay from age 67 to 70, and you'll get benefits 24% bigger.
+If your full benefits would have been $2,000 per month, they would grow to $2,480 -- that's a difference of $5,760 over a year.
+Meanwhile, if you start early, your benefits can shrink by up to 30%.

-The $16,122 Social Security bonus most retirees completely overlook If you're like most Americans, you're a few years (or more) behind on your retirement savings.
+The $16,728 Social Security bonus most retirees completely overlook If you're like most Americans, you're a few years (or more) behind on your retirement savings.
 But a handful of little-known "Social Security secrets" could help ensure a boost in your retirement income.
-For example: one easy trick could pay you as much as $16,122 more... each year!
+For example: one easy trick could pay you as much as $16,728 more... each year!
 Once you learn how to maximize your Social Security benefits, we think you could retire confidently with the peace of mind we're all after.
 Simply click here to discover how to learn more about these strategies.

 The Motley Fool has a disclosure policy.